Up for trying new things in the arts? Give Bronze a go. Find out more...

 Make an Arts Award portfolio to record your work.
 Look at digital portfolios here

-CV info: Bronze Arts Award Explore is a Level 1 qualification and takes about 60 hours to complete.
+CV info: Bronze Arts Award Explore is a Level 1 qualification on the Regulated Qualifications Framework (RQF), which means it's recognised nationally!
+It should take you around 60 hours to complete.

 It’s really easy to get going with your Bronze Arts Award.
 There are just a few steps you need to follow.